-Performance and development planning, goal setting, conversations, and feedback should encompass all elements of a teacher’s practice in the context of their school and their Performance and Development Plan (PDP).
-It should acknowledge that the totality of a teacher’s work contributes to improvements in student achievement, engagement and wellbeing, and place strong emphasis on the collective responsibility amongst school based staff for the learning of all students.
+Performance and development planning, goal setting, conversations and feedback should encompass all elements of a principal class employee’s practice in the context of their school and their Performance and Development Plan (PDP).
+It should acknowledge that the totality of a principal class employee’s work contributes to improvements in student achievement, engagement and wellbeing, and place strong emphasis on the collective responsibility amongst school based staff for the learning of all students.

-Teachers will use the Standards and the school’s priorities, as articulated in the School Strategic Plan (SSP) and the Annual Implementation Plan (AIP), to reflect on their practice and inform their PDP.
-Teachers will set 4 goals, one in each of the Domains of Teaching from the Standards (Professional Knowledge, Professional Practice and Professional Engagement) and a student outcomes goal, taking into account the Domains of Teaching.
-Each of the goals may reference elements of the others.
-This approach acknowledges the holistic nature of teachers' practice.
+Principal class employees will use the Standard and the school’s priorities, as articulated in the School Strategic Plan (SSP) and the Annual Implementation Plan (AIP), to reflect on their practice and inform their PDP.
+Principals will set 4 goals, 1 in each of the Domains of Principal Practice (Leadership of Quality Teaching and Life Long Learning, Strategic Resource Management, and System and Community Engagement), which are aligned with the Leadership Practices defined in the Australian Professional Standard for Principals, and a school and student outcomes goal, taking into account the Domains of Principal Practice.
+Each of these goals may reference elements of the others.
+This approach acknowledges the holistic nature of principal class employees’ practice.

 The PDP documentation comprises:

 - strategies that will be used to support the achievement of each goal

 - evidence that will be collected to demonstrate achievement of each goal

 - reference to the Australian Professional Standard’s Leadership Practice(s) to which each goal relates

 The PDP documentation, recorded in eduPay, also functions as a record of the formal review conversations that will be held between principal class employees and reviewers at mid-cycle and end-cycle points.
 Supporting these formal discussions, ongoing performance and development conversations should continue throughout the cycle.

 Figure 1 Whole-of-practice approach for Principal Class Employees